Statistical inference for association studies in the presence of binary outcome misclassification: Estimation Methods

-Assumptions and prior distributions for the parameters are based on input from subject-matter experts on the data the model is applied to.
+Using a Bayesian approach, our proposed binary outcome misclassification model is: $Y^*_{i} | \pi^*_{i} \sim Bernoulli(\pi^*_{i})$, where $\pi^*_{i} = \sum_{j = 1}^2 \pi^*_{i1j} \pi_{ij}$ as in (\ref{eq:p_obs_Ystar}).
+We estimate this model using a Markov Chain Monte Carlo (MCMC) procedure.
+Prior distributions for the parameters are based on input from subject-matter experts on the data the model is applied to.
 It is recommended that prior distributions are proper and relatively flat to ensure model identifiability without strongly influencing the posterior mean estimation.
-For example, in cases where non-informative priors are desired, a Uniform prior with a wide range may be selected.
+For example, in cases where non-informative priors are desired, a Uniform prior with a wide range may be selected, though this selection would necessarily limit the range of resulting parameter estimates to that of the Uniform prior distribution.
 If an analyst has previous data suggesting a plausible estimate for a given parameter, a Normal prior distribution with a wide variance that is centered at the previous estimate may be used.
-In the R Package, \textit{COMBO}, analysts may select between Uniform, Normal, Double Exponential, or t prior distributions, with user-specified prior parameters.
-Before summarizing the results, Algorithm \ref{alg:label-switch} should be applied on \textit{each individual MCMC chain}, to address potential label switching within a given chain.
+In general, the choice of prior for parameters in latent class models examining misclassification is not straightforward for all settings. \cite{collins2014estimation} A more detailed description of prior elicitation strategies is provided in Appendix \ref{appendix-sim}.
+In the R Package, \textit{COMBO},\cite{COMBO} analysts may select between Uniform, Normal, Double Exponential, or t prior distributions, with user-specified prior parameters.
+Before summarizing results from MCMC, the procedure described in Section \ref{label-switching-correction} should be applied on \textit{each individual MCMC chain}, to address potential label switching within a given chain.
 Standard methods can be used to compute variance metrics.